 - Replacing wiper blades if they are worn, damaged or over 4 years old.
 It can make clearing leaves and heavy rain much easier.

-- Consider fitting cold weather tyres towards the end of Autumn or beginning of Winter.
+- Consider fitting cold weather tyres towards the end of Autumn or the beginning of Winter.
 They dramatically improve grip and stability when temperatures drop.

-- Make sure your battery is in good shape, they need replacing every 5 or so years so make sure there are no signs of the battery struggling.
+- Make sure your battery is in good shape; they need replacing every 5 or so years, so make sure there are no signs of the battery struggling.

 What to keep in the car?

 Having supplies in the boot or glove compartment may seem obvious, but you do not want to be caught out if you are far from home or from a supply shop.
 Consider keeping the following in your car –

 - Map of your local area

 - Your breakdown providers’ details and any information they might need from you.